-My assumption about the corporate environment is that accounting and database needs are being met using mainframes.
-I have also determined that few corporate computer systems have developed to the point that large numbers of employees in line functions can routinely manipulate data for the purpose of conducting job related analyses.
+My assumption about the corporate environment is that accounting and database needs are I have also being met using mainframes. determined that few corporate computer systems have developed to the point that large numbers of employees in line functions can routinely manipulate data for the purpose of conducting job related analyses.
 Further, where the climate enables such endeavor, the user of data is usually insulated from its source by an information group.
-Given this environment, that there are significant Т suggest opportunities in improving the quality of line management decision making as a result of incorporating microcomputers.
+Given this environment, significant suggest that there are opportunities in improving the quality of line management decision making as a result of incorporating microcomputers.
 The rest of the article will be devoted to exploring some of these ideas, and addressing some of the implicit objections.

-significant areas where T see two microcomputers can contribute today.
-The first is where microcomputers are used to increase line productivity by being used for analysis work (sales, manufacturing, finance, distribution, etc.) - the role of the microcomputer is analogous to calculator, The number crunching paper and pencil. ability of the microcomputer is harnessed to conduct more detailed examinations of company ease of performance editing and the (recalculation) encourages alternatives being examined.
-The outcome of this is in new insights about the corporation and new opportunities.
-Further, the fact that the interpreter of analyses and the computer operator are one and the same removes one vobvious source of poor communication!
-All the bove could be conducted on a mainframe because the problems system; however, are tasks, and because the specific to the individual paybacks may be as low as \$100,000, it is often uneconomical to allocate the task to an information system function. Α practical and cost effective way to address of tasks is to think these types of freestanding, 'dedicated' microcomputers, where their primary task would be to handle one or more of these regular analyses.
+significant areas where two see microcomputers can contribute today. first is where microcomputers are used to increase line productivity by being used for analysis work (sales, manufacturing, finance, distribution, etc.) the role microcomputer is analogous to calculator, and pencil.
+The number crunching ability of the microcomputer is harnessed to conduct more detailed examinations of company performance ease of editing and the (recalculation) encourages alternatives being The outcome of this is in new examined. the corporation and insights about opportunities.
+Further, the fact that the interpreter of analyses and the computer operator are one and the same removes one obvious source of poor communication!
+All the above could be conducted on a mainframe system; however, because the problems specific to the and because tasks, individual paybacks may be as low as \$100,000, it is often uneconomical to allocate the task information system function. practical and cost effective way to address of tasks is to think these types 'dedicated' microcomputers, freestanding, where their primary task would be to handle one or more of these regular analyses.
 The benefits that accrue from such analyses can also be identified to the person or department that initiated the change.